-Annual Writing Competition | WritersDigest.com
+Call for Submissions: The Writer's Digest Annual Writing Competition

 - Non-rhyming Poetry

-- Script (Stage Play or Television/Movie Script)
+- Script (Stage Play/Television/Movie Script/Short Film)

 - Children’s/Young Adult Fiction

-- Your entry must be original, in English, unpublished* and unproduced, not accepted by any other publisher or producer at the time of submission.
-Writer’s Digest retains one-time nonexclusive publication rights to the Grand Prize and First Place winning entries in each category to be published in a Writer’s Digest publication.* Entries in the Magazine Feature Article category may be previously published.
-Any piece posted online, anywhere other than a personal blog, is considered published.
-For poetry, poems posted online to poets’ personal blogs, social media accounts, or online forums (like the comments on the Poetic Asides blog) are eligible.
-Anything posted online by a third party is considered to be published.

-- If you are submitting your entry via regular mail (NOT using the online entry form), the entry must be typed on one side of 8-1/2 x 11 or A4 white paper.
-Scripts and poems may be either double-or single-spaced; all other manuscripts must be double-spaced.
-The competition category and word count/line count must appear in the upper left-hand corner of the first page —otherwise your entry is disqualified.
-The first page should also include the entry’s title.
-As judging is blind, do not include your name, address, phone number, email address or other identifying information in the upper left-hand corner of the first page.
+- All entries must be in English.
+Only original works that have not been published in print, digital or online publications will be considered.
+Self-published work in blogs, on social media, etc. will be considered.
+For the script category, only unproduced scripts will be considered.
+Entries in the Print or Online Article category may be previously published.

+- It is preferred that an entry be formatted to 8.5 x 11 paper, single sided, 1 inch margins.
+We prefer any of the various standard-formatting styles (although non-conforming entries will not be disqualified).
+Scripts (TV/Movie, Stage Play or Short Film) and poems may be either double-or single-spaced; all other documents must be double-spaced.

 - BE SURE OF YOUR WORD COUNT!
-Entries exceeding the word or page limits will be disqualified.
+Entries exceeding the word, line or page limits will be disqualified.
 Type the exact word count (counting every single word, except the title) at the top of the manuscript.

-- Mailed entries that are more than one page in length must be stapled.

-- Due to U.S. Government restrictions we are unable to accept entries from Syria, Iran, North Korea, or Sudan.
+- Due to U.S. Government restrictions we are unable to accept entries from Syria, Iran, North Korea, or Crimea.

 - For more information visit our Preparing Your Entry Page or our FAQ page.